Skip to main content

 Beardsley Reservoir Status

-Beardsley Reservoir has been identified as having moderate risk conditions for the potential introduction of invasive mussels based on water chemistry factors such as calcium levels, pH, and temperature.
+Beardsley Reservoir has been identified as having water chemistry conditions that could support the potential introduction of invasive mussels, including factors such as calcium levels, pH, and temperature.

-In response, and in collaboration with federal and state agencies, the Beardsley boat ramp is closed for the 2025 season as a precautionary measure.
+In response, and in collaboration with federal and state agencies, the Beardsley boat ramp was closed in 2025 and remains closed as a precautionary measure.
 This action was taken in partnership with the Stanislaus National Forest and the Federal Energy Regulatory Commission (FERC) license holder, Tri-Dam, which oversees reservoir operations and aquatic invasive species prevention.

 Ongoing Prevention Efforts